 With stakeholders spread around the world, encouraging collaboration is a big priority for Youth Business International.
 “We want to build more than just a global network; we want to build a community for sharing knowledge and best practice, so we can engage more effectively in every country and with every entrepreneur,” said Elliot.

 Thanks to Salesforce Communities, Youth Business International is already delivering on this ambition.
-Using Community Cloud, it has created a number of global groups, for example for mentoring, where mentor coordinators from all members share best practice and collaborate.
+Using Experience Cloud for Nonprofits, it has created a number of global groups, for example for mentoring, where mentor coordinators from all members share best practice and collaborate.

-The organisation also uses Community Cloud to enable its global network to apply for services.
+The organisation also uses Experience Cloud for Nonprofits to enable its global network to apply for services.
 “In 2015, we have received applications from member organisations in Chile, Peru, UK, Jamaica, and Bangladesh for the implementation of Salesforce.
 We will also be helping at least 20 more of our countries improve their mentoring, training, and communication activities in the next 12 months,” said Elliot.

 YBI recently updated the design of its community in accordance with its brand, and its network was delighted with the new, mobile-optimised results.
 Rajib Matin, Executive Director of B’Yeah in Bangladesh commented, “Wow!
 I really like the new look.
 It seems way more organised and user friendly, and made it much more pleasant to navigate.”